ncvicchi/monty_hall/README.md

 The question then is, what should we do, or what would be the best choice?
 1. Keep the door we have already chosen
-2. Change out choice and select the door left unopened
+2. Change our choice and select the door that was left unopened
 3. No action will have any benefit
 4. Toss a coin to decide